brucem91/Docker-Containers/README.md

     docker-compose down

-Or to completely remove the server:
+Or to completely remove the service:

     docker-compose down --remove-orphans